A Queen and Her Knight

 “Not Papa.”
 She considered this point earnestly.
 “Papa doesn’t glow.
 But they stare at him too.”

 Rennet gave her a Gallic shrug.
 “I have a human who doesn’t glow, or fly, and they also stare at him.
-I’m sorry, mishka.”
+I’m sorry, myshka.”

 “Where’s your human?”
 She inched closer, and then, as all children did, pulled at his wings before stopping to ask.
 “May I touch your wings, please?”